 You can now expand the new Custom Set and set permissions in the same way you set permissions for the artifact type, as described earlier in this chapter.
 Only items that match the query will be affected.

 QUERY TIP: You need to be sure the query you enter will access all the items that should have their permissions regulated by the Custom Set.
 One way to ensure this is to go to the Work Items topic in the project and use the Query Builder in the Table view to construct the query.
 You can browse the results and fine-tune the query as needed.
 Once you are sure you have the correct set of artifacts, you can click the drop-down icon on the Query Builder and select Convert to Text.
 You can then copy the text of the query to your clipboard, and paste it to the Query field of your Custom Set.

-You can also query for Document, Page, Plan and Test Run permission custom sets.
+You can also query for Document, Page, Plan, Test Run types and other attributes in permission custom sets.

 Let's say that you want to search for a document so that you can assign permissions to it for external users.